 - What do I care about the most?

 - What wrong do I want to make right in my community and my country?

 I think these are some of the most important questions we can ask ourselves.

 We’ve talked about the power of sinking funds for our everyday finances, but how about using a sinking fund for some big giving?

 In the past, we’ve done automatic giving and it’s allowed us to stay consistent and support our favorite charities year-round.
-This year we’re going for the big donation.
-I’m not sure which one we’ll like more, but experimenting is fun!
+And other years we've done a big donation in December.
+I’m not sure which one we like more, but experimenting is fun!

 6. Donor-Advised Funds

 If you are looking for a tax-efficient way to give back, consider Donor Advised Funds.

 A Donor Advised Fund is like an investment account but for charitable giving.
 Your contributions (or donations) can grow like an investment account allowing you to give now or in the future.
 And the tax benefits of giving stock to charity instead of cash can be really worth it!

 This could be a way for you and your family to have a big impact.